 Use the Search Box below to buy joint bus and ferry tickets from Bangkok to Koh Chang.

 Different services depart from different places in Bangkok, some even include a hotel pick up, so please check to make sure you understand where you need to go to start your journey from Bangkok to Koh Chang before you book your tickets.

-Northern Bus Terminal
+Bangkok Northern Bus Terminal

 Tripe T minivan and bus services from Bangkok depart from the Northern Bus Terminal, also known as ‘Morchit’ or ‘Mo Chit’ Bus Station – same place just different ways of writing the name in English.

-Khao San Bus Station
+Bangkok Khao San Road Bus Station

 - Khao San Travel Mart bus services to Koh Chang depart from the Khao San Road in Bangkok.